merative/wcm-reporting-datacatalog/docs/guides/services.md

 A service is a plan activity that represents the delivery of care or goods to an individual.
 A service is typically delivered by a provider at a cost per unit.
 For example, a home care agency can deliver 2 hours of care at an hourly rate, or an equipment provider can deliver a hearing aid at a specified price.

-These views group attributes that relate to services details such as the service name, description, status, start date and the team member who created the service along with goal and barrier views that allow you to identify goals and barriers associated with the service.
+These views group attributes that relate to services details such as the service name, description, status, start date and the team member who created the service along with goal, barrier,note and note comments views that allow you to identify goals, barriers, notes and note comments associated with the service.

 ## SERVICES_V1_VIEW